ZKTKZ/tazik.sh/content/posts/spotify.md

 ![spotify_1.png](/spotify/spotify_cloning.png)

+## Spotify Connect

+Fortunately, Spotify themselves offer a feature which vastly improves the mobile user experience: Spotify Connect!.
+You play your music on the PC, but control it from your phone -- retaining all the functionality of Desktop  while also sporting the flexibility of mobile.
+There are some limitations to this approach, however.

+1. the fact that I am limited by the range of bluetooth from my laptop to my headphones.
+It seems AirPlay would have solved this for me if I had a Mac computer, but I'm sure there are other solutions as well.
+Real time audio streaming comes to [mind](https://www.reddit.com/r/iphone/comments/1asox1/any_app_to_stream_realtime_sound_from_pc_to_iphone/).
+This isn't a common use case  for me though, so my *real* concern is
+2. advertisements.
+More on this later.

-## Web API:
+## API:
 The Web / PC versions of Spotify do allow playlists with single tracks; but when one switches to the mobile app, this is overridden.
 I wanted to try playing a track on mobile, and switching to the Desktop version just before it ends.
-A cursory look at the Spotify Web API suggested that this could be done programmatically: I could use the current song length to determine the right instance to switch devices, and setting the playing device using the device  ID.
+A cursory look at the Spotify Web API suggested that this could be done programmatically: I could use the current song length to determine the right instance to switch devices, and set the playing device using the device  ID.
 [2]

 I used the interactive REST snippet on the Spotify page -- generating the necessary OAuth token -- and executed the GET request using <curl> from the command line.
 My iPad and Laptop were detected, but my iPhone was not.
 (It seems the iPad version is more like the Desktop / Web than the iPhone version.)
 My initial guess was that you can only interface with the iPhone player using the iOS specific SDK.
 But a look at the Web API documentation revealed that "Smartphone" is a distinct Device type.
 My updated was guess that smartphones are only detected for Premium subscribers.